-On Indian gaming forums a question often asked is “which casinos can I deposit or withdrawal using PayPal?”
-To give you the most general answer first, www.betfair.com has the highest approval rate for Indians depositing with PayPal.
+On Indian gaming forums a question often asked is “which casinos can I deposit or withdrawal using PayPal?”.
 For the most part though, PayPal is not a good option for gambling deposits and withdrawals.
 To show this let’s take a look at the banking options of popular India friendly online casinos.

 NOTE: We highly recommend Neteller for depositing from India.
 It works similar to PayPal where it is essentially an online wallet.
 Once you create an account, depositing and withdrawing are fast and easy.